Enter the Operators: Morningside’s New Owners Bet Big On Language Services

 Mergers and acquisitions have been red-hot in the language services industry for the past two to three years with new deals announced weekly.
 But what makes this transaction different from many recent deals is that Klein and Lessard are from outside the language industry.
 They have taken over Morningside as operators, and not as purely financial investors.

 The two have divided up their responsibilities.
 Lessard, a Connecticut native with a background in engineering, manages operations and related areas.
 Klein, who started his career at Goldman Sachs’ investment bank, has a more sales-focused, client-facing role.

-Lessard and Klein met nearly a decade ago when they were both working at background check company Sterling Talent Solutions.
+Lessard and Klein met nearly a decade ago when they were both working at the background check company Sterling Talent Solutions.
 “Roland and I both served on the executive committee at Sterling,” Klein says.
 In 2009, “the company was around the same size as Morningside is today, and we grew it to USD 400m before we left,” Lessard adds.